preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/index.rst

 .. image:: workplace-settings-new.png

+(The Home option is missing in the image.)

 Note the information that classic settings are activated for this Business Profile.

 Select section for more information: